Matthew1542/CCSGOCaseGame/README.md

 Jar Executable not included

-Save file will save into the user's director
+Save file will save into the user's directory

   Example: C:/Users/Matthew/saveOne.properties